web-infra-dev/modern.js/packages/document/module-doc/docs/en/api/config/build-config.md

 With `inject` turned on, you need to pay attention to the following points.

 - `@import` in the css file will not be processed.
 So if you have `@import` in your css file, then you need to bring in the css file manually in js (less,scss files don't need it because they will be preprocessed).
-- The impact of `sideEffects` needs to be considered, by default our builder will consider it as a side effect, if the `sideEffects` field set in your project or in the package.json of the three-way package and it does not contain this css file, then you will get a warning
+- The impact of `sideEffects` needs to be considered, by default our builder will consider it as a side effect, if the `sideEffects` field set in your project or in the package.json of the three-party package and it does not contain this css file, then you will get a warning

 ```
 [LIBUILD:ESBUILD_WARN] Ignoring this import because "src/index.scss" was marked as having no side effects by plugin "libuild:adapter"